-Foundations qualified as Onlus (which benefit from an exemption regime for business income) must carry out the activity in specific sectors of social solidarity and must be registered in a special registry kept at the Italian Tax Authority (Agenzia delle Entrate).
+Foundations qualified as ONLUS benefit from an exemption regime for business income, provided that they carry out the activity in specific sectors of social solidarity and are registered in a special registry kept by the Italian Tax Authority.

 Further requirements are envisaged for particular activities.
 For fundraising activities, for instance, Art.
-143 of Presidential Decree 917/1986 excludes from taxation the funds received as a result of public collections occasionally carried out, also through donation of goods of modest value or services to subsidiaries, in conjunction with celebrations, anniversaries or awareness campaigns.
+143 of the Decree of the President of the Republic no. 917/1986, containing the Italian Income Tax Code (hereafter "Decree no. 917/1986"), excludes from taxation the funds received as a result of public collections occasionally carried out, also through donation of goods of modest value or services to subsidiaries, in conjunction with celebrations, anniversaries or awareness campaigns.